jialeguan/llm_server/doc/pcc_slides.typ

   https://github.com/Trusted-AI/adversarial-robustness-toolbox
 ]

-// == Miscellaneous
-// #slide[
+#slide[
-//   = Quantization
+  = Quantization
-//   Quantization is the process of reducing the precision of a model’s weights and activations.
+  Quantization is the process of reducing the precision of a model’s weights and activations.

-// ][
+][
-//   = Sparsity
+  = Sparsity
-//   Sparsity is the process of setting a portion of the model’s weights to zero.
+  Sparsity is the process of setting a portion of the model’s weights to zero.
 Then the model can be expressed as a sparse matrix.

-// ][
+][
-//   = Distillation
+  = Distillation
-//   Distillation is the process of training a smaller model to mimic the behavior of a larger model.
+  Distillation is the process of training a smaller model to mimic the behavior of a larger model.
+]
+//
+// 分布式的图
-// ]
+// 趋势，结论